ninception/VisrecProject/Literature/Literature_References.md

 ---

+*This work can be surveyed in the end*
-*Fayao Liu, Chunhua Shen, Guosheng Lin*
+## Fayao Liu, Chunhua Shen, Guosheng Lin

 [Learning Depth from Single Monocular Images Using Deep Convolutional Neural Fields](http://ieeexplore.ieee.org/abstract/document/7346484/)